 Rancho Guajome was another beautiful land-grant rancho from the mid-1800s.
 It was issued to Andres and Jose Manuel by Governor Pio Pico in 1845.
 Though the rancho quickly changed hands, the lovely 7,000-square-foot, 28-room adobe was built just a few years later.

-Even though the Rancho Guajome Adobe is considered a late model of rancho-style architecture, its Spanish-Mexican colonial design remains well-preserved and is an excellent example of life during the days of the ranchos.
+Even though the Rancho Guajome Adobe is considered a late model of rancho-style architecture, its Spanish-Mexican colonial design remains well-preserved.
+It is an excellent example of life during the days of the ranchos.
 The Rancho Guajome Adobe is now a National Historic Landmark, a California Historical Landmark, and is listed on the National Register of Historic Places.

 The Rancho Guajome Adobe is located in the lovely Rancho Guajome Adobe County Park and features a gift shop, museum, and adobe house tours.
-The park also offers opportunities for horseback riding, hiking, biking, and wildlife viewing.
+The park also offers horseback riding, hiking, biking, and wildlife viewing opportunities.

 See Related: Best Things to Do in San Jose, California